MohamadYusuf/WebRx-Site/docs/foreach-binding.md

 <td data-bind="text: $data.firstName"></td>
 ```

-… but you don’t have to, because firstName will be evaluated within the context of $data by default anyway.
+… but you don't have to, because firstName will be evaluated within the context of $data by default anyway.

 ## Using $index, $parent, and other context properties

-As you can see from Example 2 above, it’s possible to use $index to refer to the zero-based index of the current array item. $index is an observable and is updated whenever the index of the item changes (e.g., if items are added to or removed from the array).
+As you can see from Example 2 above, it's possible to use $index to refer to the zero-based index of the current array item. $index is an observable and is updated whenever the index of the item changes (e.g., if items are added to or removed from the array).

 Similarly, you can use $parent to refer to data from outside the foreach, e.g.: